 - D-limonene (dipentene), sweet orange flavor, moderately present in nutmeg and mace,

 - β-myrcene, spicy aroma, with notes of fruits (mango, grape, peach) and mint,

-Because the aromas are contained in the seeds, the seed pod is 'cracked' before use by pressing it firmly, for example with the handle of the chef's knife The advantage of cracking over opening is that the seeds stay together and for can be taken out of the dish before serving.
-When you want to grind the seeds, you obviously open the seed pod and don't use the shell.
+Because the aromas are contained in the seeds, the seed pod is 'cracked' before use by pressing it firmly, for example with the handle of the chef's knife.
+The advantage of cracking over opening is that the seeds stay together and can be removed from the dish before serving.
+When you want to grind up the seeds, you obviously open the seed pod and don't use the shell.

 To grind smaller amounts of cardamom seeds, use a mortar or pestle or a rolling pin.
 Do not grind more than you think you will use in the short term, the aroma dissipates quite quickly.

-Always cook the cardamom with the dish to get the most out of it.
+Always cook the cardamom briefly with the dish to get the most out of it.

 Why not organic?